 Since we weren’t going to eat until after we set up camp, my husband and I decided to treat ourselves to a nice salmon fillet.
 I thought we could cook the fish on the campsite fire pits, since they’re covered with grills.
 However, I didn’t want to cook the salmon directly on the grill as I thought the fish would stick to it.

 So my husband grabbed a bottle of lemon pepper marinade.
 I picked out some pre-sliced mushrooms, an onion, and a package of green, yellow and red peppers.
 We already had foil in our camper.
-All set and ready to barbeque salmon in foil!
+All set and ready to grill salmon in foil!

 Our Grilled Salmon in Foil Over a Campfire was delicious.
 The salmon and vegetables were perfectly cooked, moist, and flavorful.
 Not bad for a last minute campfire salmon recipe!